 To ensure your wishes are met and the document is properly executed, you may want to talk to a lawyer.
 You can get health care power of attorney forms from the Iowa State Bar Association or the Legal Hotline for Older Iowans.
 Review the form thoroughly to make sure you understand what you are signing.
 Add any specific directions regarding your desires to the document.
 You must sign it before a notary public, or it must be witnessed by two adults.
 Witnesses cannot be persons who provide medical care to you, or employees of your health care provider.
 Only one witness can be related to you.
 The person designated as your health care agent cannot be a witness.

-Give copies of the signed power of attorney to your health care agent, family members, and all physicians who treat you.
+Give copies of the signed power of attorney to your health care agent, family members, and all physicians or physicians assistants who treat you.
 You can revoke a power of attorney at any time by communicating your intent to revoke the power of attorney.
 This can be in writing or oral.
 You should tell your health care agent.
 If a health care provider is currently providing services, you can also revoke the power of attorney by informing the health care provider.

 A health care power of attorney is different than a living will.
 A living will is a more limited document.
 It only applies to the use of life-sustaining procedures.
 A living will does not designate an agent to make decisions on your behalf for any other health care decisions.